Adventures-In/publish_new_user_data_firebase_extension/README.md

 # publish_new_user_data_firebase_extension

-On Firebase user creation, publish user data to a given PubSub topic.
+On Firebase user creation, publish user data to a PubSub topic named "NEW_USER".

 The published messages will be consumed by another service such as: [on_user_creation_microservice](https://github.com/Adventures-In/on_user_creation_microservice).

-The topic is "NEW_USER".

 See also: [How to connect a Cloud Function to a Dart microservice with Pub/Sub](https://reference-material.notion.site/How-to-connect-a-Cloud-Function-to-a-Dart-microservice-with-Pub-Sub-e3ef54cbdd324d1f83c3673ddd157c26)